 Welcome to Our School

-This week we are fundraising for CLIC Sargent, a children’s cancer charity.
+On Friday we were raising money for CLIC Sargent, a children’s cancer charity.
 Mrs Bowker’s husband is cycling from London to Paris to raise much needed funds for the charity.

 Active Kids 2015